Major-General Stanislaw F Sosabowski CBE

 • Dutch Bronze Lion medal

 Stanislaw Sosabowski was born on 8 May 1892 and became a highly experienced solider during the First World War as part of the 58th Infantry Regiment of the Austrian Army.
-When the conflict had ended, he became a regular officer in the Polish Amy, and played a significant role in the defence of Warsaw after the outbreak of the Second World War.
-When Warsaw became occupied, Sosabowski was taken prisoner by the Nazis, but later escaped and was evacuated to Britain following the mass retreat at Dunkirk.
+When the conflict had ended, he became a regular officer in the Polish Army, and played a significant role in the defence of Warsaw after the outbreak of the Second World War.
+When Warsaw was occupied, Sosabowski was taken prisoner by the Nazis, but later escaped and was evacuated to Britain following the mass retreat at Dunkirk.

 Sosabowski could be very argumentative with his superiors if he disagreed with their plans, which led to him being rather unpopular among his peers.
-However, it was thanks to his and others’ protestations that Operation Comet was abandoned in favour of Operation Market Garden, as Sosabowski viewed that the initial plan was too great a scale for a single airborne division to accomplish alone.
+However, it was thanks to his and others’ protestations that Operation Comet was abandoned in favour of Operation Market Garden, as Sosabowski suggested that the initial plan was too great a scale for a single airborne division to accomplish alone.
 These objections were echoed by other officers, most notably, Brigadier Hackett.

 During the battle, Sosabowski's concerns about Arnhem were frequently validated.
 The Polish Anti-Tank Battery north of the river only unloaded three of the ten guns leaving England, with only two reaching Oosterbeek.
-Meanwhile, Sosabowski's personal jeep was seized by Germans after its driver was wounded and captured.
+Meanwhile, Sosabowski's personal jeep was seized by the Germans after its driver was wounded and captured.
 The Germans erroneously announced that Sosabowski was dead after finding his suitcase in the vehicle, but in reality he had not left England yet.
 His obituary was even posted in the Glasgow Herald, and his brother had received several telegrams of condolence.

 Secondly, Sosabowski had been assured by Urquhart on Thursday (21 September) that the Heveadorp ferry which the Poles were to take across the river was in airborne hands.
 When they got there, the Dutch ferrymaster had destroyed it in order to keep it from the Germans.
 Sosabowski was furious, allegedly stating "How can it have gone in just a few hours?".

 Sosabowski’s combative nature was often the cause of internal conflicts among the higher ups during the battle of Arnhem.
-At the Valburg Conference, Browning, Horrocks and Major-General Thomas of the 43rd Wessex Division were so tired of Sosabowski’s frequent objections that they didn’t even ask for his opinion on their plan to cross troops, including those from the 1st Polish Independent Parachute Brigade, across the river Rhine.
+At the Valburg Conference, Browning, Horrocks and Major-General Thomas of the 43rd Wessex Division were so tired of Sosabowski’s frequent objections that they didn’t even ask for his opinion on their plan to send troops, including those from the 1st Polish Independent Parachute Brigade, across the river Rhine.
 Sosabowski was understandably infuriated by the fact that his Brigade would be commanded without his consent, but was more disturbed by his belief that if the troops crossed the river at the location specified by his peers, they would land amongst German positions.
 Horrocks ended the conference by reprimanding him for his behaviour and threatened that if Sosabowski did not obey his orders, he would find someone who did.
 Ultimately, although Polish troops did not cross the river, those that did met the fate that Sosabowski had warned of.
-Sosabowski's Lieutenant, Dyrda, later said the Valburg conference had "the appearance of a court-martial session, where on one side sat the judges and opposite them the accused, alone".
+Sosabowski's Lieutenant Dyrda later said the Valburg conference had "the appearance of a court-martial session, where on one side sat the judges and opposite them the accused, alone".

 After Arnhem, there was disagreement between the British commanders and Sosabowski over the use of the Polish Brigade.
 On 17 October 1944, Field Marshal Montgomery wrote to Field Marshal Brooke, stating "Polish Para Brigade fought very badly and the men showed no keenness to fight if it meant risking their own lives.
 I do not want this brigade here and possibly you may like to send them to join other Poles in Italy".
 On 20 November Browning wrote to Lieutenant-General Ronald Weeks, accusing Sosabowski of being "difficult to work with", "unable to adapt himself to the level of a parachute brigade commander" and "quite incapable of appreciating the urgent nature of the operation and continually showing himself to be both argumentative and loth to play his full part in the operation unless everything was done for him and his brigade".
 He was "forced, therefore, to recommend that General Sosabowski be employed elsewhere and that a younger, more flexibly minded and co-operative officer be made available to succeed him".
 Sosabowski later used his memoir to give his opinion on Browning: